Saparmurat09/courses/README.md

 ## Acknowledgments

-* get some coffee, but actually don't do it, live a coffee free life
+* get some coffee, but actually don't do it, live coffee free